COVID-19 info for Blue KC Medicare members

 - Expanding our benefits to cover telehealth services.
-Members will pay $0 for telehealth visits for the next 90 days at which time we will re-evaluate based on COVID 19 developments.
+Members will pay $0 for telehealth.

 - Removing early medication refill limits, prior authorizations and step therapy requirements.

-- Prescription refills from out-of-network pharmacies are available, but members will need to submit a Pharmacy Direct Medical Reimbursement form.
+- Prescription refills from out-of-network pharmacies are available.

 IMPORTANT: Members are responsible for deductibles, co-pays, co-insurance and any other cost sharing as outlined in their Evidence of Coverage for covered inpatient and outpatient medical services, excluding medical visits related to the evaluation of a COVID-19 diagnosis and/or administration of COVID-19 laboratory test.